A Judge-Aware Ranking Framework for Evaluating Large Language Models without Ground Truth: Simulation Study

 \section{Simulation Study}

 We conduct simulation studies to validate the theoretical results established in Section~\ref{sec:model} and to illustrate the practical consequences of modeling judge heterogeneity.
-Specifically, we address two questions: (i) whether the MLE achieves the $O(1/T)$ convergence rate implied by asymptotic normality, and (ii) whether the proposed judge-aware model yields valid confidence intervals, in contrast to the standard BTL model that ignores judge reliability.
+Specifically, we address two questions: (i) whether the MLE achieves the $O(1/T)$ convergence rate implied by asymptotic normality, and (ii) whether the proposed judge-aware model yields well-calibrated confidence intervals under the data-generating model, in contrast to the standard BTL model that ignores judge reliability.